 Children and some adults may also experience vomiting and diarrhea.

-Young children, adults 65+, pregnant women and people with certain chronic illnesses are all at a higher risk of developing serious complications.
-The best way to protect ourselves and those more vulnerable from the flu, is to get an annual flu shot!
+Young children, adults 65+, pregnant women, and people with certain chronic illnesses are all at a higher risk of developing serious complications from the flu.
+The best way to protect ourselves and those more vulnerable from the flu is to get an annual flu shot!

-If you do come down with the flu, our providers can prescribe an antiviral medication proven to lessen the severity and duration of your illness.
-When taken promptly , antivirals can reduce the time you are sick by 1-2 days, ease symptoms, and prevent serious complications, such as pneumonia.
+If you do come down with the flu, our providers can prescribe an antiviral medication proven to lessen the duration of your illness.
+When taken within 72 hours of starting your symptoms, antivirals can reduce the time you are sick by 1–2 days and help to prevent serious complications, such as pneumonia.